Bachelor of Science or Bachelor of Arts, Sociology

 You can pursue sociology online as either a Bachelor of Arts (BA) or a Bachelor of Science (BS) degree.
 If you are interested in learning another language, consider the BA, which includes a 12-hour language requirement.
 Consult with your advisor to determine which program is best for you.

 Connect to your community.

 Take all of your coursework online, but participate in internships or volunteer experiences where you live.
 Build your network while you study online.

 Our professional internships and capstone courses ensure that you leave college with an updated résumé and an active LinkedIn page.
 Take advantage of Handshake from the Missouri State’s Career Center to further advance your entry-level career options.

 Enjoy a high level of academic excellence at an affordable cost.

-The Bachelor’s of Science in Sociology is a part of the sociology department.
+The Bachelor’s of Science in Sociology is a part of the sociology, anthropology and gerontology department.
 Find out more about program details, admission requirements, and scholarships.